EnterpriseDB/tpa/docs/src/platform-docker.md

 #### Privileged containers

-By default TPAexec provisions Docker containers in unprivileged mode, with no added Linux capabilities flags.
+By default TPA provisions Docker containers in unprivileged mode, with no added Linux capabilities flags.
 Such containers cannot manage host firewall rules, file systems, block devices, or most other tasks that require true root privileges on the host.